cryptotechguru/metatron/README.md

 #### Docker

 You will also need to have Docker installed.
 You can get more info about installing Docker [here](https://docs.docker.com/install/).
-Once it is istalled, you can:

 #### ipfshttpclinet
 MetaTron uses the [ipfshttpclient](https://github.com/ipfs-shipyard/py-ipfs-http-client/tree/09cae7672a39ca3ff991684c1b31cfe7875174c3) to interact with IPFS.
 Right now you will need to install version 0.7.0 of the library for use with Metatron.

 ### Start Metatron